Sinova/Collisions/README.md

 The three most useful properties on a `Result` object are `overlap`, `overlap_x`, and `overlap_y`.
 Together, these values describe how much and in what direction the source body is overlapping the target body.
 More specifically, `overlap_x` and `overlap_y` describe the direction vector, and `overlap` describes the magnitude of that vector.

 These values can be used to "push" one body out of another using the minimum distance required.
-Effectively, subtracting this vector from the source body's position will cause the bodies to no longer collide.
-Here's a simple example:
+More simply, subtracting this vector from the source body's position will cause the bodies to no longer collide.
+Here's an example:

 ```JavaScript
 if(player.collides(wall, result)) {